Particular/docs.particular.net/samples/azure-functions/service-bus-kafka/sample.md

 ### Kafka and NServiceBus

-Kafka is an event streaming broker, similar to Azure Event Hubs.
-Event streaming brokers are used for partitioned logs, to store massive amounts of events that are coming in, for example from IoT devices.
+[Kafka](https://kafka.apache.org/) is an event streaming broker, similar to [Azure Event Hubs](https://azure.microsoft.com/en-us/products/event-hubs).
+Event streaming brokers are used to store massive amounts of events that are coming in, for example from IoT devices.
 NServiceBus on the other hand works on top of messaging brokers like Azure Service Bus, RabbitMQ and Amazon SQS/SNS.
-They can be used to complement each other as shown in this sample, which has two projects.
+They can complement each other as shown in this sample, which has two projects.

 - A ConsoleEndpoint is the starting point of the sample, which products numerous events to Kafka.
 - An Azure Function using a Kafka trigger to consume the events and at a certain point sends a message using an NServiceBus SendOnly endpoint back to the ConsoleEndpoint.